Duck-Pass/.github/profile/README.md

 # Context
-DuckPass is a group project carried out as part of the PDG course during the summer semester of 2023 at HEIG-VD.
+DuckPass is a group project carried out as part of the 3 weeks long PDG course during the summer university of 2023 at HEIG-VD, Yverdon.

 # Authors